Introduction — Archaeology and the Tradition of Historical Writing

 The most critical stage in historical writing is source management.
 Without a structured approach to sources, even the most fascinating discoveries lose their meaning.
 I classify my materials into three primary categories — material, archival, and oral sources.

 Material sources include excavated objects, architectural remains, pottery, coins, and tools.
-While analyzing them, I focus on aspects such as manufacturing technique, typology, and chronological context.
-Archival sources consist of inscriptions, copper plates, manuscripts, and ancient texts — each demanding linguistic and epigraphic expertise.
-Oral sources, on the other hand, come from folk traditions, local songs, and community legends, which preserve the “living memory” of history.
+Archival sources consist of inscriptions, copper plates, manuscripts, and ancient texts.
+Oral sources come from folk traditions, local songs, and community legends, preserving the living memory of history.

 4.3 Structuring and Presenting the Narrative

 For me, writing is not just a technical task; it is a moral responsibility.
-When we give voice to the past, we must ensure that our words not only represent our perspective but also serve as a reliable source of knowledge for future readers.
-That is why I always include references, field photographs, and notes at the end of every paper.
-Transparency, I believe, is the essence of scientific writing.
+When we give voice to the past, we must ensure that our words serve as reliable knowledge for future readers.
+Transparency through references, documentation, and field notes remains essential.

 4.4 Balancing Sensitivity and Scientific Rigor